RainbowShatter/Doom-NeoVim-LE/README.md

 If you already have a ```.config/nvim``` folder, it is recommended you make a backup of it somewhere e.g. rename it to ```.config/nvim.backup```

+You will need the Github-CLI tool and the w3m package, for navigating through github on NeoVim and browsing the web

 p.s.
 If you are new and never configured Neovim before than you can skip this section

 ## Installation